Theatre Residency Week FAQs

-The evenings are spent engaged in an exciting social and cultural program supervised by live-in House Parents, who are also all Queensland Theatre staff and Teaching Artists.
+The evenings are spent engaged in an exciting social and cultural program supervised by live-in House Parents, who are also all Queensland Theatre Company staff and Teaching Artists.

 For their pastoral care, participants are divided into House Parent Groups of approximately 20 students.
 All House Parents are highly experienced in working with young people.
-During the day, the week is supervised by Day Staff, who are also Queensland Theatre staff members.
-All staff onsite have a Working with Children Check by the Queensland Government, and several staff will be trained in first aid.
+During the day, the week is supervised by Day Staff, who are also Queensland Theatre Company staff members.
+All staff onsite have a Working With Children Check by the Queensland Government, and several staff are trained in first aid.
 Students are supervised at all times and staff exercise their utmost duty of care in the undertaking of the week.
 In return we also require students to exhibit their best self-care and respect for others as part of their participation in the program.

-Cost: $1210 incl.
+Cost: $1,300 incl.
 GST

 Inclusions:

-- Core Group (theatre devising masterclasses) and Creative Workshop tuition
+Core Group (theatre devising masterclasses) and Creative Workshop tuition

-- 5 nights’ accommodation in dorm style rooms at Stuartholme School
+Five nights’ accommodation in dorm style rooms at Stuartholme School

-- All meals catered for, including morning and afternoon tea
+All meals catered for, including morning and afternoon tea

-- Tickets to a live theatre production.
+Tickets and transport to a live theatre production

-- All-inclusive social and cultural program, including networking opportunities, a panel with theatre artists, and other social activities
+All-inclusive social and cultural program, including networking opportunities, a panel with theatre artists, and other social activities.

 Payment plans are available